 A government employee tasked with keeping records of land ownership.

-Patwaris normally work in patwarkhanas – a place where patwaris conduct their business.
+Patwaris normally work in patwarkhanas, a place where patwaris conduct their business.
+It is a common real estate terminology used by Pakistanis.

 A document indicating proof of property ownership, issued by the Revenue Department.